-South Lanarkshire College continues to develop its relationship with its Lanarkshire Regional partner, delivers outcomes for students that contribute positively to the regional average, operates at a lower cost per credit than its partner college and supports the development of collaborative approaches where there is potential for mutual benefit.
-It has also contributed to the relevant sections of the Lanarkshire Business Recovery Plan.
+South Lanarkshire College continues to develop its relationship with its Lanarkshire Regional partner, delivering outcomes for students that contribute positively to the combined regional average, operates at a lower cost per credit than its partner college and supports the development of collaborative approaches where there is potential for mutual benefit.

 The management of risk is becoming a more and more important factor.
-South Lanarkshire College has a wellestablished Risk Register which is reviewed regularly, both internally and by the Board of Management.
+South Lanarkshire College has a well-established Risk Register which is reviewed regularly, both internally and by the Board of Management.
 A review of the effectiveness of the Regional Strategic Body for Lanarkshire is currently being undertaken.